abeldekat/lazyflex.nvim/README.md

 - Installation section: [**lazy.nvim**](https://github.com/folke/lazy.nvim#-installation)
 - `config.lazy.lua`: [**LazyVim starter**](https://github.com/LazyVim/starter/blob/a13d5c90769ce6177d1e27b46efd967ed52c1d68/lua/config/lazy.lua#L11)

-## Using lazy's conditional enabling
+## Important

+When there are no keywords to enable/disable, **lazyflex** opts-out without modifying any existing plugins.

+When enabling, do not forget to add the name of the colorscheme to the keywords!
+Or, alternatively:

+1 Add the name to property `keywords_to_always_enable`.
+2 when using custom presets: Add the name to the logic in the corresponding module.

+## Enabling/disabling in lazy.nvim

 By default, **lazyflex** attaches a `cond` property to each plugin managed by **lazy.nvim**.
 The value of the property is either `true` or `false`, depending on the `enable_on_match` setting.
-It is also possible to attach the `enabled` property instead, allowing plugins to be cleaned.
+It is also possible to attach to the `enabled` property instead, allowing plugins to be cleaned.

 The property needs to be attached before **lazy.nvim** starts marking plugins enabled or disabled.
 This can only be done in the `spec phase`.
 See: `:Lazy profile`.